 The WCWC responded to the consultation.
 It supported the proposal to establish a Fund, with some caveats, and provided detailed suggestions in response to questions about how the Fund should be established and operated.
-It suggests the need for a 'nudge' architecture.
+It suggests the need for a 'nudge' architecture .

-The Environmental Targets (Water) (England) Regulations 2023 set targets for the reduction of potable water supplied by water undertakers in England.
+Ofwat thinks the sector is at risk of falling short of its long-term goals for water efficiency.
+While the sector has worked on water efficiency for many years, Ofwat considers that coordinated, sustained and large-scale initiatives are required to achieve significant progress to achieve the goals set out in The Environmental Targets (Water) (England) Regulations 2023 for the reduction of potable water supplied by water undertakers in England.
 The volume supplied per day per head of population be must at least 20% lower than the 2019-2020 baseline by 31 March 2038.
 This has been set based on a trajectory to achieve per capita consumption (PCC) of 110 l/h/d, 50% reduction in leakage and a 15% reduction in business demand by 2050.
 The glidepath is such that the estimated target at 31 March 2038 is based on a PCC of 122 l/h/d, leakage reduced by 37% and business demand reduced by 9%.